PROVIDING OPPORTUNITIES

 • Experience on a second instrument.

 Applicants will be asked to submit a video audition.
-Shortlisted applicants will be invited to an interview where they will be asked to perform two pieces of contrasting style to the panel and answer some musical theory questions.
+Shortlisted applicants will be asked to perform two pieces of contrasting style and answer some musical theory questions at a live audition.

 Dance